 Last year our colleagues raised over £45,000 for charity and we match funded every single penny!
 All of our teams are also given a donation of £100 to give to a local charity of their choice every single year.

 Over 45% of Beaverbrooks colleagues donate to charities through Payroll Giving

-We are delighted to have been awarded the ‘Diamond Quality Award’ for the third year running, which recognises companies that have more than 30% of their people giving to charity through their pay.
+We are delighted to have been awarded the ‘Diamond Quality Award’ for the fourth year running, which recognises companies that have more than 30% of their people giving to charity through their pay.

 We won Best Community Retailer at Retail Week Awards

 In recognition of our outstanding work in the community, we were awarded ‘Best Community Retailer’ at Retail Week Awards this year.

 Celebrating our charity work

 “As Charity Manager here at Beaverbrooks, I am extremely proud of how our people give back, spread awareness and help the many causes we believe in.
 Our colleagues enrich lives in so many ways through their volunteering, their fundraising, their payroll giving and their real passion to help others.